ganimaedes/search/readme.md

 ## Examples:
 ```
-./search -e "txt" -s "cmake" -d "$HOME/Documents"
+search -e "txt" -s "cmake" -d "$HOME/Documents"
 ^       ^        ^          ^
 ¦       ¦        ¦          ¦-----> Search Within this Directory
 ¦       ¦        ¦-----> Search the String "cmake" in All the Files Found With Extension ".txt"
 ¦       ¦-----> Search for extension ".txt"
 ¦---> Name of Program

-./search -n "CMake" -d "$HOME/Documents"
+search -n "CMake" -d "$HOME/Documents"
 ^       ^          ^
 ¦       ¦          ¦-----> Search Within this Directory
 ¦       ¦-----> Search for This String in File Name
 ¦---> Name of Program

 =======
 ```